 And if you visit Croatia, you might wonder – is Trogir worth visiting?

 Short answer?
 Yes!

-And if you visit Croatia, you should try to make it to the medieval island town of Trogir (an easy daytrip from Split).
+If you can, try to make it to the medieval island town of Trogir.

 Its rich history dates back 2,300 years ago.
 Founded by the Greeks, it was occupied by the Romans and later the Venetians.

 Today, Trogir is a UNESCO World Heritage Site, gorgeously set within medieval walls – like a fairy tale town dreamed up by Hans Christian Andersen.

 Trogir is a lovely muddle of stone palaces, homes, shops, cafés (serving delicious Croatian cakes and sweets) and other buildings from the Romanesque, Gothic, Renaissance and Baroque periods.

 Don’t miss the Cathedral of St. Lovro (St. Lawrence).

 A highlight is the amazing Romanesque doorway carved by Master Radovan (one of Croatia’s finest builders) in 1240.